Recursive Zonal Equal Area Sphere Partitioning Toolbox

 To do this,

-1. Unzip the file eqsp-x.y.zip into the directory where you want the toolbox to reside.
+1. Unzip the downloaded Zip file into the directory where you want the toolbox to reside.
 This will create the subdirectory eq_sphere_partitions.

 2. Run Matlab, change directory to eq_sphere_partitions and then run install_eq_toolbox.